 It may take many test cases to determine that a software program or system is considered sufficiently scrutinized to be released.

 Test Plans are groups of test cases that are brought together to achieve specific testing goals.
-Test plan contain test cases that can be assigned to specific testers for running.
+A test plan contains test cases that can be assigned to specific testers for running.

-Examples of test plan include regression tests, end to end tests, etc.
+Examples of test plans include regression tests, end-to-end tests, etc.

 Test cases may need to be executed more than once depending on their status in a test plan.
 Runs can hence be created to assign test cases for re-execution that you think need to be tested again.

-Configurations lets you create tests plans that you can run in different scenarios but without creating duplicate test plans!
+Configurations lets you create test plans that you can run in different scenarios without creating duplicate test plans!

-A defect is reported into the linked defects manager in an event of a test case (or test case step) failure.
-Tester can take control on content being pushed at the time of defect reporting including the field values that would be part of reported defect.
+A defect is reported to the linked defects manager in an event of a test case (or test case step) failure.
+The tester can take control of the content being pushed at the time of defect reporting including the field values that would be part of the reported defect.